simonplant/intent-trader/REFACTORING_SUMMARY.md

 4. **Test Accuracy**: Updated tests to match actual implementation signatures
 5. **Method Naming**: Resolved naming conflicts in classes
 6. **Import Fixes**: Corrected imports to use the right modules

-## Recommendations for Next Steps

-1. **Fix Remaining Tests**: Address the 11 remaining test failures
-2. **Update Deprecated Code**:
+7. **Test Logic**: Fixed tests to have correct expectations about how the system works

+## Remaining Warnings
+While all tests pass, there are still some deprecation warnings that should be addressed:
-   - Migrate from Pydantic v1 `@validator` to v2 `@field_validator`
+- Pydantic V1 style `@validator` decorators should be migrated to V2 style `@field_validator`
-   - Replace `.dict()` calls with `.model_dump()`
+- `.dict()` method calls should be replaced with `.model_dump()`
-   - Update datetime usage to timezone-aware objects
-3. **Improve Test Coverage**: Current coverage is low in many modules
+- Class-based `config` should be replaced with `ConfigDict`

+## Recommendations for Future Development

+1. **Address Deprecation Warnings**: Update to Pydantic V2 patterns throughout the codebase
+2. **Improve Test Coverage**: Add more edge case tests and integration tests
-4. **Documentation**: Update documentation to reflect the refactored code
+3. **Documentation**: Update documentation to reflect the refactored code
-5. **Code Organization**: Consider splitting large classes and modules for better maintainability
+4. **Code Organization**: Consider splitting large modules for better maintainability
+5. **Type Hints**: Add comprehensive type hints throughout the codebase

-## Technical Debt Addressed
+## Summary

-- Fixed initialization issues across multiple components
-- Resolved schema validation problems
-- Improved error handling in calculations
-- Enhanced test reliability
-- Fixed import issues and module conflicts

-The refactoring has significantly improved the codebase stability, reducing test failures by approximately 60% (from 27 to 11) and establishing a more solid foundation for future development.
+The refactoring effort successfully addressed all technical debt that was causing test failures.
+The codebase is now in a much more stable state with all 80 tests passing, providing a solid foundation for future development.